Cart 0

 Library Journal on Ghostroots

 ‘Pemi Aguda is from Lagos, Nigeria.
-She is the author of the story collection Ghostroots (W.W.
+Her most recent book is the critically acclaimed novel One Leg on Earth (W.W.
+Norton & Co.
+2026).
+She is also the author of the story collection Ghostroots (W.W.
 Norton & Co, 2024), a finalist for the National Book Award, the PEN/Faulkner Award, and the New York Public Library’s Young Lions Award.
-Her next book is the novel One Leg on Earth, forthcoming from W.W Norton & Co in May 2026.

 Her short stories have won O. Henry Prizes, a Nommo Award for Short Story, a Henfield Prize, and the Writivism Prize.
 Her work has been supported by an Octavia Butler Memorial Scholarship, and her novel-in-progress won the 2020 Deborah Rogers Foundation Writers Award.
 She was a 2021 Fiction Fellow with the Miami Book Fair, a 2022 MacDowell fellow, and is the current Hortense Spillers Assistant Editor at Transition Magazine.